MHaringa/insurancerating/docs/reference/add_smoothing.md

 `add_smoothing()` stores a smoothing step on a `rating_refinement` object.
-The original GLM contains `model_variable`, usually a factor or grouped tariff group.
+The original GLM contains `model_variable`, usually a factor or grouped tariff segment.
 The smoother is fitted against `source_variable`, the original numeric portfolio variable behind those groups.
-The smoothed result is then converted back to tariff groups using `breaks` and applied when [`refit()`](https://mharinga.github.io/insurancerating/reference/refit.md) is called.
+The smoothed result is then converted back to tariff segments using `breaks` and applied when [`refit()`](https://mharinga.github.io/insurancerating/reference/refit.md) is called.